-Scientific Director, Canadian Cancer Clinical Trials Network
+Clinician Scientist I and Scientific Director, Canadian Cancer Clinical Trials Network

 Dr. Janet Dancey is the leader of the Canadian Cancer Clinical Trials Network (3CTN) and the Canadian Cancer Trials Group (CCTG).
 3CTN is a pan-Canadian initiative to improve the efficiency and quality of clinical trials in Canada.
 3CTN coordinates and supports a network of teams at cancer treatment centres and hospitals to enable sites to increase their capacity and capability to conduct academic-led cancer trials.
 CCTG is Canada’s largest cancer trial network with over 80 centres, 3,100 investigators and trial staff conducting Phase I-III trials of cancer therapeutics.

 - Clinician-Scientist I, OICR

 - Scientific Director, Canadian Cancer Clinical Trials Network (3CTN)

 - Experimental therapeutics and biomarkers to improve treatments for patients with cancer

 - Seymour L, Bogaerts J, Perrone A, …, Dancey J, …, de Vries EG; RECIST working group. iRECIST: guidelines for response criteria for use in trials testing immunotherapeutics.
 Lancet Oncol.
 2017; 18(3):e143-e152.